-We own four properties in the City of Kingston, three properties in the Town of Ulster, and two properties in the Town of Hurley.
+We own seven properties in the City of Kingston, three properties in the Town of Ulster, and two properties in the Town of Hurley.
 Our current fee-simple properties fall into three categories: floodplain, rail-trail contiguous, and historic/urban.
 Click here to see a service area map of Ulster County land trusts.

-Our conservation priorities are informed by our own criteria, and will be complimented by prioritization identified by the Open Space Plan currently being developed for Kingston (see Public Space Policy, Planning & Design page).
+Our conservation priorities are informed by our own criteria and are complimented by prioritization identified by the Kingston Open Space Plan (see Public Space Policy, Planning & Design page).
 We are working to finalize land management plans and are continuing outreach to neighbors and other stakeholders to receive input on the public’s vision for use of these spaces.

 Until we are ready to open our properties to the public you can visit our land when we host tours and events as well as programming of partner organizations.
 Follow our Facebook page for the most up-to-date event listings and come join us on the land!